 Other awesome developments:

+Baby's brain can now control her breathing and body temperature.
+She can also cough, and her sucking abilities have been perfected.
 Your Mini's skin is looking less wrinkled as she packs on the pounds.
 She's starting to look more like a Pampers model and less like a Depends model.
 She's now beefing up on the energizing and insulating white fat she'll be born with (unfortunately, white fat is not energizing and insulating for adults!).
 And speaking of energy, your little Energizer Bunny is on fire these days.
 KT is sure to feel your share of kicks, punches and elbows, especially when she's lying down.
 This week your baby is a little over 15 inches long—about the length of a loaf of bread—and weighs about 3 pounds, as much as a Macbook Air laptop.

 Sunday, June 21, 2009